ricko2001/Genealogy-scripts/RM -Change source template/ReadMe.txt

 option, when "on" will make changes to your database.
 Either 0 or 1 of the five options may be "on" at one time in a run of the utility.
 Save the config file, and leave the file open in the editor.
-NOTE: only the first "on" action will be done, the rest ignored.
+NOTE: only the first "on" action will be performed when the utility is run, the remaining options are ignored.
 So always check that only one action is set to on.

 =============DIV20==
 STEP 0		Option    All options = off